syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 documentation: ug
 ---

-# Chart Types
+# Chart types

-Essential **PivotChart MVC** supports 17 different types of chart as follows:
+The Essential **PivotChart Typescript** supports 17 types of charts:

 * Column
-* Stacking Column
+* Stacking column
 * Bar
-* Stacking Bar
+* Stacking bar
 * Pie
 * Pyramid
 * Funnel
 * Line
-* Step Line
+* Step line
 * Spline
 * Area
-* Step Area
+* Step area
-* Spline Area
+* Spline area
-* Stacking Area
+* Stacking area
 * Doughnut
 * Scatter
 * Bubble

-## Column Chart
+## Column chart

-**Column Chart** is the most commonly used chart type.
-It uses vertical bars (called columns) to display different values of one or more items.
-Points from adjacent series are drawn as bars next to each other.
-It is used to compare the frequency, count, total or average of data in different categories.
-It is ideal to show the variations in the value of an item over a period of time.
+The **column chart** is the most commonly used chart type.
+This uses vertical bars (called columns) to display different values of one or more items.
+Points from adjacent series are drawn as bars to compare frequency, count, total, or average of the data in different categories.
+Column chart is ideal to show the variations in the value of an item over a period of time.

 {% highlight html %}